Purgenta889/windowsgrubdualbootfix/README.md

 ## 3. Restart
 Restart your computer.
 Windows should automatically boot.
 To access the GRUB menu, press `F9`, `F12`, `Esc`, `Del`, or any other key, respective to your device manufacturer.

+## 4. Verify (Optional)
+Now, we will verify if Windows's boot entry is correct.
+However, if you have successfully booted into Windows, it is more than likely it is, and this step is entirely optional.

+Inside Windows, open an admin command prompt (`cmd`, run as administrator), and run the following:

+`bcdedit /enum {bootmgr}`

+Within the line of `path`, it should show this directory:

+`\EFI\Microsoft\Boot\bootmgfw.efi`

+If not, correct this with:

+`bcdedit /set {bootmgr} path \EFI\Microsoft\Boot\bootmgfw.efi`

+Now, run the command again:

+`bcdedit /enum {bootmgr}`

+`path` should now show the correct directory.